andreabellome/time_series_forecasting/README.md

 pip install skforecast
 ```

+## License

 The work is under license [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc/4.0/), that is an Attribution Non-Commercial license.
 One can find the specifics in the [LICENSE](/LICENSE) file.

+Only invited developers can contribute to the repository.

 ## Usage